Thursday, April 30, 2020

 Do not ban the public from the Tulip Festival.

-Surely NCC employees could place brightly coloured tape on six foot intervals at Commissioner's Park pathways; and restrict the number of people entering the Park at one time.
-It reeks of authoritarianism for the public to be banned from places that contribute to our physical and mental well-being and make our lives worth living.
+Government employees could place brightly coloured tape on six foot intervals on Commissioner's Park pathways; and restrict the number of people entering the Park at one time.

-Her Majesty Queen Juliana and H.R.H.
-Prince Bernhard visit the Tulip Festival.
+Queen Juliana and Prince Bernhard visit the Dow's Lake, Ottawa Tulip Festival.

 A mid-1960's Ottawa Journal newspaper article.